 See point 6 for information about the supervisory board.
-As of 31 December 2019 the board of directors consists of nine regularly attending members of whom two are employee representatives.
+As of 31 December 2020 the board of directors consists of nine regularly attending members of whom two are employee representatives.
 Four of the nine members of the board of directors are women.
 Members of the board of directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
 The group CEO is not a member of the board of directors.
 None of the members of the board of directors appointed by the supervisory board, with the exception of the two employee representatives, are in any employment relationship or independent contractor relationship with the group beyond their posts as elected officers.
-The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board of the board of the board is not members are deemed to be independent.

-members elected by the employees.
+The board members' independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the board members elected by the employees.
 The chair and deputy chair are elected by the supervisory board at separate elections for a two-year term.